sysghent/plant-pot/README.md

 cargo run
 ```

-This will implicitly call `elf2uf2-rs -d` to convert the ELF.
+This will implicitly call `elf2uf2-rs -d` to convert the ELF and copy it to the Pic storage.

 ## Basic examples